Chapter 6: The View Layer Contract

 What's different:

-- How subscriptions are managed (hooks vs composables vs async pipe)
+- How subscriptions are managed (hooks vs composables vs signal bridge)

-- How state triggers re-renders (setState vs ref vs change detection)
+- How state triggers re-renders (setState vs ref vs Angular's own signal-based change detection)

 - How components are structured (functional vs SFC vs class)